 Nominate someone for an award

-To nominate someone, please complete this form.
+To nominate someone, please email us at firstname.lastname@example.org.
 We'll reach out to them to ask if they'd like to apply.

 Spread the word